ARCAD-Software/AFS/README.md

 ### RCP Client

-All the above dependencies, except the JDBC related ones and Groovy, plus Eclpse RCP version Neon or above versions, compatible with Java 8.
+All the above dependencies are required, except the JDBC related ones and Groovy.
+You have to import Eclipse RCP version Neon or an above version compatible with Java 8.